FrancesCoronel/personal-website-v3/_posts/2015-08-30-fullstack-academy-reflections.md

-### For the rest of this post, I want to cover a few other smaller points. {#fortherestofthispostiwanttocoverafewothersmallerpoints.}
+### For the rest of this post, I want to cover a few other smaller points.

 ![Pricey
 Stuff](https://cdn2.iconfinder.com/data/icons/ballicons-2-free/100/bill-128.png)

-The Total Cost {#thetotalcost}
+The Total Cost
 --------------

 I use [Mint](https://bywordapp.com/) to track all my costs so it was